Hives/airport-challenge-java/README.md

         }
 - Maven, Graven, Grapple, Gradle...... wtf was that all about
 - [This (tdd, jetbrains.com)](https://www.jetbrains.com/help/idea/tdd-with-intellij-idea.html) and [this (configuring testing libraries)](https://www.jetbrains.com/help/idea/configuring-testing-libraries.html) finally sorted me out
+- [Constructor overloading](https://www.geeksforgeeks.org/constructor-overloading-java/) - can use to provide a default value for the constructor method.
+Used for dependency injection in your tests.
+Basically you have two different constructors, one for if no argument is provided, and another one if you provide an argument, i.e. your mocked dependency.